kolarski/s/README.md

 - When you run `s` you'll see a clean table of all sessions
 - `s my-project` smartly attaches to existing sessions or confirms before creating new ones
 - Standard screen shortcuts work inside sessions

-<a name="what-are-terminal-sessions"></a>

-## What are Terminal Sessions?

-Terminal sessions (via tools like `screen` or `tmux`) let you:

-- **Keep processes running** even after you disconnect from SSH or close your terminal
-- **Resume your work** exactly where you left off
-- **Run multiple terminal windows** within a single connection
-- **Share terminal sessions** with teammates for collaboration

-If you're using SSH to connect to servers or running long processes that you don't want to lose when your connection drops, terminal sessions are essential.

-<a name="new-to-terminal-sessions"></a>

-## New to Terminal Sessions?

-If you've never used terminal sessions before, here's what you can do once you're inside a session:

-- **Run commands that continue even if you disconnect** - Start long processes and they'll keep running after you close your terminal
-- **Create multiple terminal windows** (Ctrl+A, C) - Work in different contexts without opening new terminals
-- **Switch between windows** (Ctrl+A, 0-9) - Toggle between your windows like tabs
-- **Disconnect and reconnect later** exactly where you left off (Ctrl+A, D to detach)
-- **Get help anytime** - Press Ctrl+A, ? for the complete help menu

-`s` makes all of this ridiculously simple by providing an intuitive interface to these powerful features.

 ## Why `s` Exists